healygi/peace-of-mind/README.md

 - I decided to only have two links as my website is clearly laid out and it seemed unnecessary to have more.
 I went with *'Contact Us'* and *'Join Us'* as they are located at the bottom of the page and so the user can navigate to it faster if needed.
 - The navigation is clear and concise and makes the different sections of the website easier to discover.
 Contact information is at the bottom of the page so I thought best to place a link to this at the top of the page.
 - The *'Join Us'* form is at the bottom of the page so I thought a link at the top of the page would make good practise.
-- I thought this positioning was best to make clearer navigation gation particularly - for mobile phone navigation.
+- I thought this positioning was best to make clearer navigation particularly - for mobile phone navigation.
 - I placed padding around the links to give it a 'button-feel' and make it more distinctive in the header.
 I gave it the color white to contrast with the heavy pink pallet.

 ## The Header

-- The header contains the title of my website and my two navigation links.
+- The header contains the title of my website, its slogan and my two navigation links.
 - I used Monteserrat font as it was recommended as a 'yoga type' font family.
 - My original name for my website was *'Peace of Mind.'* I decided to go with *'Peace + Mind'* as I felt it was more in line with my minimalist design.
 Also later I can use the icon of a *'peace sign'* and *'brain'* to resemble the name of my website which I thought was a good design and visually pleasing for the user.